-The term Positive Support refers to practices that are: a) person-centered, family-centered, student-centered, and community-centered, b) evidence-based with research studies that show how effective an approach is and who benefits from the practice; c) sensitive and respectful to the unique culture of each person involved; d) adapted and improved over time using data to guide use; and e) often implemented with more other practices within complex everyday settings.
+The term positive support refers to practices that are: a) person-centered, family-centered, student-centered, and community-centered, b) evidence-based with research studies that show how effective an approach is and who benefits from the practice, c) sensitive and respectful to the unique culture of each person involved, d) adapted and improved over time using data to guide use, and e) often implemented with other practices within complex everyday settings.

 - Quality of Life

-This is a common term used to describe the standard of health and wellbeing as it is experienced by a person.
-Quality of life can be broken down into domains that are considered assessed as part of quality of life: emotional wellness, social interactions, work and employment, financial status, living environment, physical health, intellectual stimulation, and spiritual growth.
+This is a common term used to describe how a person experiences their standard of health and wellbeing.
+Quality of life can be broken down into domains: emotional wellness, social interactions, work and employment, financial status, living environment, physical health, intellectual stimulation, and spiritual growth.

 RTI is an educational practice that involves early identification of the academic and social supports needed for all students in school.
 An increasing continuum of interventions is provided to students needing more educational and behavioral support to ensure academic success.
 The RTI model has three tiers of academic interventions that increase in intensity across each tier.
 RTI involves effective instruction for all students and universal screening in general education classrooms.
 Struggling learners are provided with interventions based on what they need to improve learning outcomes.
 Student progress is monitored on an ongoing basis with each student receiving an intensity and duration of instruction based on the data that are being collected to monitor and improve progress.